jeremy-steinberg/Basic-Radiology-Stack-Viewer/README.md

 ## Getting Started

 1. Clone or download this repository to your local machine.
-2. Organize your MRI image files into separate folders based on their orientation (e.g., Axial, Sagittal) within the root directory.
+2. Within the Stack Selector folder, organize your MRI image files into separate folders based on their orientation (e.g., Axial, Sagittal) within the root directory.
 Each folder should contain the respective image files for that orientation.
-3. Open your_html_file.html in your favorite code editor
+3. Open Stack Selector.html in your favorite code editor
 4. Update the stacks object in the JavaScript code to include the image file paths for each orientation.
 For example:

 ```